alexlibe95/PeakLog/README.md

 **🏔️ Built with ❤️ for the sports community**

-**💡 Showcasing modern web development practices with React, Firebase, and cutting-edge authentication patterns**
+**💡 Showcasing modern web development practices with React, Firebase, and comprehensive training management features**